Auto Transcript

 Now, I have to give a warning, and this is something that I think is worth repeating and emphasizing.
 Genesis 3:1.

 Now, the serpent was more crafty than any beast of the field which Yahweh God had made.
-And he said to the woman, “Indeed, has God said, you shall not eat from any tree of the garden.”
-Of course, that’s not exactly what God said.
+And he said to the woman, “Indeed, has God said, you shall not eat from any tree of the garden?”
+That’s not exactly what God said.
 He said, “There’s just one.”
-You could, it’s amazing.
-You can eat from all of these trees, this wondrous creation.
+You could eat from all of these trees, this wondrous creation.

-So from our Calvary statement of faith, uh this is called biblology.
-What does what is the Bible?
+From our Calvary statement of faith, this is called biblology.
+What is the Bible?

 We teach that the Bible is the written revelation of God.
-And the 66 books of the Bible constitute the plenary, which means complete or full word by the Holy Spirit.
+The 66 books of the Bible constitute the plenary, which means complete or full word by the Holy Spirit.

-Let me just pause right here and let’s look together at 1 Corinthians 2.
-And this is so important for us today.
-And we’ll come back to this, but I want to at least read this section because it sets a tone for us about how we know the Bible is the word of God and how we receive it.
-Um, so let me read that.
-I actually will start in verse 6.
+Let me pause right here and look together at 1 Corinthians 2.
+This is important for us today.
+We’ll come back to this, but I want to at least read this section because it sets a tone for us about how we know the Bible is the word of God and how we receive it.
+I will start in verse 6.

 1 Corinthians 2, starting in verse 6.